 Property is a unique asset class and offers benefits to a wide range of investors.
 As a real or tangible asset, it has strengths and weaknesses that other asset classes do not.
-At RLAM, we focus on maximising those strengths while being aware of and mitigating the weaknesses.
+At Royal London Asset Management, we focus on maximising those strengths while being aware of and mitigating the weaknesses.

 Property has been a key investment for Royal London for decades.
-As a result, we are one of the largest landlords in the UK with around £9 billion assets under management (as at end 2021) and a strong performance record.
+As a result, we are one of the largest landlords in the UK with around £8 billion of assets under management (as at end September 2023, subject to rounding) and a strong performance record.
 We manage mature portfolios of sizeable prime properties, mainly commercial, and our aim is to make the most of these assets through active management and development.

 We see property as a truly long-term investment.
 This focus helps offset the lower liquidity and higher transaction costs of the asset class, but we believe that this gives us time to realise the full potential of each property we own, whether that is through improving the quality of that asset and the income it produces, or selling it when market conditions are favourable.

 Our portfolios focus on prime assets - higher quality properties in attractive areas that produce higher rental income - with a bias towards London and the South-East of England.
 Prime assets can be strongly defensive in a downturn, while an upturn can drive higher rents and the opportunity to improve the assets.